suki-workshop/suki-workshop.github.io/shared_task.md

 # Call for Shared Task

+**We will have cash awards for shared task winners!**

 We plan to host two shared tasks: UnifiedSKG and FinQA.
 We accept system descriptions of our shared tasks as workshop submissions.
 Please check the [Call for Paper](https://suki-workshop.github.io/cfp) for paper submission details.

 Both shared tasks have the same timelines: